-Eligible applicants may live in structures that are considered single-unit, detached structures or may occupy an individual housing unit within an attached housing unit structure (AHUS).
+Eligible applicants may live in structures that are considered single-unit, detached structures or may occupy an individual housing unit within an AHUS.
 A single-unit, detached structure is a residential building consisting of one housing unit.
-On the other hand, an attached unit housing structure (AHUS) is a residential building that contains two or more housing units.
+On the other hand, an AHUS is a residential building that contains two or more housing units.

-The R3 Program will rely upon its damage assessors, appraisers, designers, architects, and engineers, and special inspectors to apply their professional judgment in determining the total number of units located on a property.
+The R3 Program will rely upon its damage assessors, appraisers, designers, architects, engineers, and special inspectors to apply their professional judgment in determining the total number of units located on a property.

-As established in the eligibility criteria, the R3 Program enly provides assistance for primary residences occupied by an applicant at the time of the sterm applicable disaster.
+As established in the eligibility criteria, the R3 Program provides assistance for primary residences occupied by an applicant at the time of the applicable disaster.
 However, the Program recognizes that households occupying an AHUS may not have the same options to receive assistance as those occupying detached structures.
-Therefore, when the primary residence unit within an AHUS was damaged or destroyed by the hurricane(s) disaster, directly forcing the applicant to occupy a different unit within the same AHUS, the R3 Program may provide rehabilitation assistance to the current unit being occupied instead, while the sterm disaster-damaged structure would be demolished.
+Therefore, when the primary residence unit within an AHUS was damaged or destroyed by the disaster, directly forcing the applicant to occupy a different unit within the same AHUS, the R3 Program may provide rehabilitation assistance to the current unit being occupied instead, while the disaster-damaged structure would be demolished.
 Consequently, the current unit occupied by the applicant will become the primary residence.
 This exception applies when the housing unit is owned by the same R3 Program applicant with an eligible application and the assistance does not result in the applicant having more than one (1) primary residence.

-14.5.1 Award Considerations for Attached Housing Unit Structures (AHUS)
+14.5.1 Award Considerations for Attached Housing Unit Structures